nairaland/ludocontest/criteria.md

 - Nice opening page.
 - Rules are provided and match the actual implementation.
 - Freedom to setup all 4 colours as AI/Human/None intuitivelly.
+- Allow bot v bot v bot v bot games.
 - Board Layout is accurate.
-- Board looks very similar to a real Ludo board.
+- Board looks like an actual Ludo board.
+- Pieces are well arranged inside their boxes.
+- Pieces look really nice.
 - The paths the pieces move are accurate.
 - Dice are well animated.
 - Dice throws for the user are automated to eliminate tedium.
 - Double dice are set as the default or exclusively used.
+- Piece animation when moving is fun (jump per tile)
+- Good sound effects for the moves
+- Good animation/glow highlighting legal moves.
-- Good sound effects/music.
-But not when the window is out of focus.
+- Music that can be turned off or that stops when the window loses focus.
-- The dice moves pieces for you when there is only one legal move.
+- The AI moves pieces for players you when there is only one legal move.
 - Implementing safe zones.
 A common ommision.
-- Bonus for putting useful labels on the board e.g. "naija ludo, AI"
+- Bonus for putting useful labels on the board e.g. "naija ludo, AI, Nairaland"
-- Piece animation when moving is fun (jump per tile, nice sound effects)
 - Indicate whose turn it is in an intuitive way.
 - Highlight the pieces that can be moved.
-- Pieces are well arranged inside their boxes.
-- Pieces look really nice.
 - Getting the center of the Ludo game board right.
+- Rotating the board after each turn is neat.